A Letter from the President of USAT

 Professor Tulp serves as a member of the Oxford Educational Network, International Higher Education Council; Fellow and Certified Nutrition Specialist, American College of Nutrition, USA; Fellow, Royal College of Complementary and Alternative Medicine, Dublin; and Diplomat, National Naturopathic Board of Examiners.
 In 2008 Dr Tulp was invested and appointed as a Knight of Grace, Ancient Sovereign Order of Hospitallers of St John of Jerusalem, under authority of the Romanoff family.
 Professor Tulp is a Fellow of the American College of Nutrition, and a Fellow of the Royal College of Complementary and Alternative Medicine [FRCAM,Dublin], a member of the AAPS [American Association of Physicians and Surgeons] and others.
 Professor Tulp was awarded the United States of America’s highest Presidential Volunteer Service Award from President Barack Obama in 2011; a 2nd award was made in June 2013, a 3rd award in June 2014 and a 4th award in June 2015 during the Annual USAT Commencement Ceremony, citing over 10,000 hours of voluntary community service.
 He assumed his present position as Professor of Pharmacology and Nutritional Sciences and President and Chief Executive Officer of USAT and Director of the Mayfield Clinic for Regenerative Research in 2003.
-In 2015, Dr Tulp was cited by the Florida Department of Health for his contributions to Healthcare Education in South Florida.
+In 2015, Dr Tulp was honored by the Florida Department of Health for his contributions to Healthcare Education in South Florida.
 In addition, he is certified by the American Institute for Clinical Psychotherapy (2015), and has led his University to become the fastest growing new medical school in the Caribbean in 2015 [US News, 2015].

-Professor Tulp resides with his family [spouse Carla, Daughters Anje’ and Andra] in historic Morrison, Colorado when not on campus in Montserrat.
+Professor Tulp resides in Colorado when not on campus in Montserrat.